 - Sudden, severe headache (may include a stiff neck, vomiting, or pain between your eyes)

-Prevent and treat vascular dementia by reducing your risk for stroke
+Lower your risk for vascular dementia by reducing your risk for stroke

 - Know your blood pressure.
 If high, work with your doctor to lower it.